gobbyo/IoT/docs/tutorial-configure.md

     ```powershell
     PS C:\repos> git clone https://github.com/gobbyo/various.git
+    Cloning into 'various'...
+    remote: Enumerating objects: 250, done.
+    remote: Counting objects: 100% (250/250), done.
+    remote: Compressing objects: 100% (160/160), done.
+    Receiving objects: 100% (250/250), 5.95 MiB | 20.18 MiB/s, done.
+    Resolving deltas: 100% (105/105), done.13 (delta 72), pack-reused 0
     ```

 1. Select `File > Open Folder...` from the menu in Visual Studio Code and select the cloned directory `various`.

 ### Install Python

 1. From a browser open [install python](https://www.python.org/downloads/).
-Be sure to check the box `Add python.exe to PATH` at the start of the install.
-At the end of the install be sure to select the `disable the maximum allowable path length`.
+Be sure to check the box `Use admin privileges when installing py.exe` and  `Add python.exe to PATH` at the start of the install, then select `Install Now`.
+At the end of the install select the `Disable path length limit`, then select the `close` button.
 1. Install the Visual Studio Code [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
 1. From Visual Studio Code, select the `View > Command Pallette..` menu, type the following in the command pallette text box: